jimmy-little/jimmy-little.github.io/_posts/external/2016-09-12-about-that-courage-comment.md

 ---
-title: "About That Courage Thing"
+title: "About That 'Courage' Comment"
 date: 2016-09-12
 subtitle: "This never would have happened if Steve Jobs was around"
 tags: [Apple]